DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-12-02-updating-the-files-we-send-to-providers-to-assure-claims.md

 - individual mentor names for each claim
 - individual claim hours for each mentor, not the overall claim amount

-Providing this information would enable accredited providers to accurately assure the claims.
+Providing this information would enable accredited providers to assure the claims accurately.

 ## Updated CSV for providers